MarcosMene/MarcosMeneghetti_12_12052022/README.md

 - Now the application will works with API data.

-- If you ctrl-c to stop the backend (terminal bash of p9-front-end-dashboar), you will receive a error message like internet was interrupted, because now you don't have access to the API data.
+- If you ctrl-c to stop the backend (terminal bash of p9-front-end-dashboar), you will receive a error message in french like internet was interrupted, because now you don't have access to the API data.

 -If you want to get access to API data again, on the terminal (bash of p9-front-end-dashboar),